mapr-demos/finserv-application-blueprint/README.md

 Import the bank company names into a new hive table.
 Later, we'll map these names to bank IDs with a table join in Zeppelin.

 ```
-$ hive
+hive
   hive> CREATE TABLE banks(id int, name string) ROW FORMAT DELIMITED FIELDS TERMINATED BY ',';
   hive> LOAD DATA LOCAL INPATH '/home/mapr/finserv-application-blueprint/data/bank_list.csv' INTO TABLE banks;
 ```

-Copy streaming data to Hive table for each trader:
+Run this command to load streaming data into a Hive table:

 ```
 /opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingToHive /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:trades streaming_ticks
 ```

-As we mentioned earlier, that command will only look for new messages in the trades topic (i.e. it tails the log) so after it says "Waiting for messages", then rerun the producer as follows:
+That command will only see *new* messages in the trades topic because it tails the log, so when it says "Waiting for messages" then run the following command to put more trade data into the stream:

 ```
 java -cp `mapr classpath`:/home/mapr/nyse-taq-streaming-1.0.jar com.mapr.demo.finserv.Run producer /home/mapr/finserv-application-blueprint/data/ /user/mapr/taq:trades